Khasawneh-Lab/PE_parameter_selection/README.md

 ## Usage

-Full documentation, with examples, of the implementation of the functions are provided [here](http://www.firaskhasawneh.com/).
+Full documentation, with examples, of the implementation of the functions is provided [here](http://www.firaskhasawneh.com/).

 ## Contributing